celikbas/cdm_tools/README.md

 Contentdm Tools

-All files in this directory are usefull for digitalisation.
+All files in this directory are useful for digitalisation.

 csv_pdf2jpg_cdm.py	: This script read tab delimeter file compare if pdf file exist then extract all images to a new folder same name as pdf file